Information

 Robert Kolb

-This course will examine the sources of international humanitarian law (IHL), as well as the threshold criteria for its applicability in an armed conflict.
-It will provide an introduction to the key principles and terminology of IHL, and lay the groundwork for the following courses on IHL.
+This course will examine the sources of International Humanitarian Law (IHL), as well as the threshold criteria for its applicability in an armed conflict.
+It will provide an introduction to the key principles and terminology of IHL, and lay the groundwork for courses II and III.
 After completing this course, participants will have a thorough knowledge of the sources of International Law applicable to armed conflicts and its scope of application.

 Robert Kolb